KLLI (FM): MOViN 93.9

 The station had failed to bring in more than half of the audience it did as a country music station according to Radio and Records.
 After being stuck below a 1.0% share in the first two rating periods, KMVN finally recovered in the Spring 2007 Arbitron ratings, when it started to show its first increase to a 1.2% share.
-With KBIG's decision to shift to a mainstream Adult Top 40 direction in September 2007, KMVN was hoping to inherit its rival's displaced listeners, who had grown accustomed to hearing the Rhythmic fare that KBIG used to play.
+With KBIG's decision to shift to a mainstream adult Top 40 direction in September 2007, KMVN was hoping to inherit its rival's displaced listeners, who had grown accustomed to hearing the rhythmic fare that KBIG used to play.

 By October 2007, KMVN began to phase out most of its currents and '90s songs, along with the mix shows, in an effort to improve the ratings, which had not been spectacular.
-They also changed their slogan to "The '70s and '80s Mix That Makes You Move," to identify with its gold-based direction.
+They also changed their slogan to "The '70s and '80s Mix That Makes You Move", to identify with its gold-based direction.
 The changes had yet to translate into ratings.
 In the May 2008 Arbitron ratings, KMVN was in 34th place with a 0.8% audience share.
-By Summer 2008, KMVN began adding Classic and Dance-friendly Modern/New Wave hits from the 1980s to its musical mix, but continued to stay within the Rhythmic Gold realm.
+By Summer 2008, KMVN began adding classic and dance-friendly modern/new wave hits from the 1980s to its musical mix, but continued to stay within the rhythmic gold realm.

-KMVN had been in competition with KHHT, "Hot 92.3", which began shifting from Urban AC to a Rhythmic AC approach in early 2008 in an effort to counter KMVN, whose format targeted the same Black/Hispanic audience as KHHT.
+KMVN had been in competition with KHHT, "Hot 92.3", which began shifting from urban AC to a rhythmic AC approach in early 2008, in an effort to counter KMVN, whose format targeted the same Black/Hispanic audience as KHHT.

+(Today, the callsign KMVN is attached to a rhythmic hot AC-formatted station in Anchorage, Alaska, also using the "MOViN'" branding.)